Managing Wikis

 Margarita Berezyanskaya

 A wiki is a course web page that students can create together.
-There are wiki tasks provided in the LINC 4 to 7 courseware.

 Wikis start with one simple front page that students can edit.
 They can also add new pages and create links to them.
 This powerful tool enables students to construct the content of webpages collaboratively, while completing tasks assigned by their instructor.
 Students can construct these pages very quickly because they do not need approval from the instructor to add pages or content.
 The instructor can, however, remove what has been posted if needed.
 In fact, by using a wiki’s history function, it is possible to check all of the changes made to a wiki page, and even revert back to an earlier version if needed.

-Note that, although wikis are group activities, when using them, only one user can edit a page at any one time.
+Although wikis are group activities, when using them, only one user can edit a page at any one time.
 This can make it challenging to do a wiki activity during computer lab time without some advanced planning.
 This planning could entail adding multiple pages to the wiki before the class begins.
 Using this more advanced feature of the courseware, wiki pages can be accessed by members divided into groups, and not the entire class in the same wiki.
 This feature will be covered in the Stage 3 training.

 Exemplar